 British Gas says this is the first dual fuel tariff increase since 2013, and has blamed increased costs resulting from government policy and the price of transmitting electricity.

 Switch and fix

-And if you’re on a fixed tariff at the moment, keep a close eye on when it’s due to end and make sure you move to another fix to avoid sliding onto your existing supplier’s standard variable rate.
+And if you’re already on a fixed tariff, keep a close eye on when it’s due to end and make sure you move to another fixed deal to avoid sliding onto your existing supplier’s standard variable rate.

-You will not have to pay any exist penalties in the 42 days up to the end-date of your fixed tariff.
+You will not have to pay any exit penalties in the 42 days up to the end-date of your fixed tariff.

 Here’s a run-down of what we know about price rises across the energy market:

 The UK’s biggest provider announced a hike to their standard tariff, by £76 to a whopping £1,120, an increase of 7.3%.
 All of this increase is down to an electricity price hike of 12.5%, as gas prices have stayed flat.
 British Gas will be providing £76 credit to protect 200,000 of their most vulnerable customers.

 EDF is cutting gas prices by 5.2% in January, but it will increase the cost of electricity by 8.4% from March.
 Typical dual fuel tariffs will pay 1.2% more over all, up to £1,082.

 Freezing prices on their standard variable tariff until March 2017.